synfron/ReshaperForBurp/Readme.md

 Drop - Have Burp drop the connection

 Evaluate - Perform operations on values

+Extract - Extract values into lists

+Generate - Generate a value

 Highlight - Highlight the line item in the HTTP/WebSocket history